-Energy Saving involves simple yet effective ways of decreasing your energy use.
-We are paying a lot more these days for energy of all kinds to heat our homes and work places so any energy saving tips that can help reduce our energy needs isn’t just glamorous but helps to save money and the planet.
+The process of Energy Saving involves simple yet effective ways of decreasing your energy use.
+We are paying a lot more these days for energy of all kinds to heat our homes and work places so any energy saving tips at home that can help reduce our energy needs isn’t just glamorous but helps to save money and the planet.

-The three main energy saving tips you can use to get started saving energy around your home are:
+The 3 main energy saving tips you can use to get started saving energy around your home are:

 - Lighting: Replace high wattage light bulbs with more energy efficient bulbs such as LED light bulbs which use up to 75% less energy and last up to 20 times longer than standard incandescent light bulbs.
 They give out the same amount of light but use less energy so rather than looking for the wattage, look for the lumen’s or how bright the new bulb is instead.
 Also, by keeping the light bulbs clean from dust, you’ll get more light.